0xJ1NX/inventory-management-system/README.md

 This is a simple inventory management system REST API, it allow managing Items, Customers, Orders, Suppliers, and supplies.

-> The API still under development and the documentation is not complete yet.
+> NOTE: The API still under development and the documentation is not complete yet.

 ## 📝 Table of Contents